microsoft/DeepDevDocs/tutorials/01 - Query Models/01-discover-models.md

 ### Using the API

-To list the models on the catalog, call the list models API at `https://deepdev-api.microsoft.com/api/v1.0/models` by sending a `GET` request.
+To list the models on the catalog, send a `GET` request to the list models API at `https://deepdev-api.microsoft.com/api/v1.0/models`.

-The request will return the list of models on the Microsoft DeepDev platform.
+The request will return the list of models on the Microsoft DeepDev platform in JSON format.
+Each model will include their name, version and owner information, as well as additional model type and architecture information.

-## Get model detail

-### On Microsoft DeepDev website

-On our website, you can see the model details by clicking on the models in the library.